ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 incoherent structure factor (DISF) for a 50/50 mixture of `Atm1` and `Atm2` and a system of 100% `Atm1Atm2`.
 We will then combine the DCSF and DISF results using the neutron total dynamic structure factor (NTDSF) job.
-We will them compare the coherent and incoherent signal between the two systems.
+We will compare the coherent and incoherent signal between the two systems.

 # Files